Youth-in-Care Financial Assistance

 Youth Advocate: The Representative for Children and Youth supports children, youth and families who need help in dealing with the child-serving system.

 Youth Education Assistance Fund for Former Youth in Care (YEAF): The YEAF program provides grants of up to $5,500 per program year to former B.C. youth in care students between 19 and 24 years of age.
 Students may receive a maximum of four grants.
-Both the student and Financial Aid complete the YEAF application which is then submitted to StudentAid BC.
+Both the student and Financial Aid complete the YEAF application along with the Confirmation of Enrollment which is then submitted to StudentAid BC.
 Allow 4 - 6 weeks for processing.

 Tuition Waiver Program for Former Youth in Care: The Tuition Waiver program waives tuition and mandatory fees for B.C. post-secondary students who are former youth in care between the ages of 19 and up to their 27th birthday.
 The program applies to full-time and part-time certificates, diplomas and undergraduate degrees.